 The medical community recognizes the value of breast cancer screening and mammography, but there is no universal consensus on how often it should be done or when it should be started.
-Women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine how often screening should be done.
+However, most organizations agree that women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine what is best for them.
 Considerations can be given to the benefits of screening as well as the harms.
 While screening can detect cancer early when it is most treatable, it may also lead to false-positive results and unnecessary follow-up procedures, such as biopsies.

 Recommendations: Women in their 30s without known risk factors

-- The American Cancer Society (ACS) and the American College of Obstetricians and Gynecologists (ACOG) recommend a breast exam by a health professional at least every 3 years as part of a regular health exam.
+- The American College of Obstetricians and Gynecologists (ACOG) recommends a breast exam by a health professional every 1 to 3 years as part of a regular health exam.

-- Breast self-exams are an option for women starting in their 20s, according to ACS, and women should report any changes they feel in their breasts to their healthcare provider.
+- Breast self-exams are an option for women starting in their 20s, according to ACOG, and women should report any changes they feel in their breasts to their healthcare provider.